Annu Tandon: 2009 elections

 In the Indian general election in Uttar Pradesh, 2009, Annu Tandon was fielded as a novice political candidate by the Congress.
 Unnao is India's largest electoral constituency, and in the previous general elections in 2004, Congress had come up fourth here, and the seat had been won by the Bahujan Samaj Party (BSP).

 During the elections, many prominent personalities including film star Salman Khan campaigned for her.

 Samajwadi Party

 In October 2020, Tandon resigned from the Indian National Congress party.
 She joined Samajwadi Party on 2 November 2020.

-Career and controversies
+Career

 She has served as a member on the Committee of Water Resources and that on Empowerment of Women in 2009 when she was part of the 15th Lok Sabha.
 In the year 2007, MoTech then led by her was under scrutiny for insider trading by regulator SEBI.
-In 2012, Arvind Kejriwal had alleged Annu Tandon of stashing away black money in Swiss Bank for Relianace with investment banker Praveen Kumar - however, Anu Tandon had denied these allegations.

 In February 2015, Annu Tandon's name figured at position 22 (balance $5.7mn) in the list of Indians with accounts in the HSBC Swiss Private bank (Swiss Leaks).